-- 1. Parties in any non-evidentiary hearing set in the Probate Department may appear remotely as set forth in subsection (c). - 2.
+- 1. Parties in any non-evidentiary hearing set in the Probate Department may appear remotely as set forth in subsection (C). - 2.
 The Court waives notice of parties appearing remotely for these matters.
 Parties do not need to file a Notice of Remote Appearance or obtain an Order Regarding Remote Appearance.
-The party appearing remotely must provide notice to all parties or persons entitled to receive notice before prior to the commencement of the hearing.
-The notice may be given informally, including by telephone, e-mail or text message. - 3.
-For evidentiary hearings and trials, subsection (d) provisions shall apply. the provisions of subsection (d) shall apply.
+The party appearing remotely must provide notice to all parties or persons entitled to receive notice before the commencement of the hearing.
+The notice may be given informally, by phone, e-mail or text. - 3.
+For evidentiary hearings and trials, subsection (D) provisions shall apply.